getfem/getfem/doc/sphinx/source/tutorial/install.rst

 * sequential MUMPS package (direct solver for sparse matrices) if you want to use it instead of the SuperLU version distributed along with |gf|.

-* Parallel MUMPS, METIS and MPI4PY packages if you want to ue the MPI parallelized version of |gf|.
+* Parallel MUMPS, METIS and MPI4PY packages if you want to use the MPI parallelized version of |gf|.

 * qhull package for mesh generation and fictitious domain applications